05

 An owner's representative on a serious new build leads a team.
 The specialist disciplines around the lead role determine how much of the yard's first-draft position the owner is able to test.
 Yards do not refuse to be asked for these; they quietly hope they will not be asked.

 Maritime counsel from a specialist shipbuilding firm leads the legal workstream.
-Hill Dickinson, Watson Farley & Williams, Stephenson Harwood, HFW, Reed Smith, Norton Rose Fulbright, and Ince are the regularly named firms.
+Hill Dickinson, Watson Farley & Williams, Clyde & Co, Stephenson Harwood, HFW, Reed Smith, Norton Rose Fulbright, and Ince are the regularly named firms.
 They cover the construction contract, change-order procedure, warranty terms, title during construction, finance and security, and flag and ownership structure.

 The total cost of the assembled team on a EUR 100 million build runs EUR 2 to 4 million across a 36-month project, against a build cost the yard's first-draft contract typically allows to drift by 5 to 15 percent.
 The discipline is in commissioning the team early enough to be heard.